Herro's 3 with 1.8 seconds left lifts Heat by Kings, 110-107 – KION546

 There were 12 ties and 26 lead changes, and an 11-1/2 minute stretch of the second half where neither team led by more than three points.
 Davion Mitchell’s 3-pointer with 8:11 left in the third got the Kings within 62-59, and it stayed that way — a three-point-or-less game — until Huerter made a layup with 8:58 remaining to put Sacramento up 86-81.

 The Kings led by seven off another score from Huerter with 7:27 remaining.
-Miami went up 103-99 on a 3-pointer by Strus with 1:43 left, the game was tied three more times from there — until Herro’s 3 decided matters.
+Miami went up 103-99 on a 3-pointer by Strus with 1:43 left, the game was tied three more times from there — until Herro’s 3 decided the outcome.

-“That was a big-time shot,” Heat coach Erik Spoelstra said.
-“The only criticism I had was he left a couple seconds on the clock.”

 TIP-INS